eibiflo/cf_cookiemanager/Documentation/Configuration/ExtensionSettings/Index.rst

 Tracking:
     - trackingEnabled (boolean): Enables cookie consent tracking.
 If active, the first action of the visitor in the consent modal is tracked before any external JavaScript is loaded.
+    - trackingObfuscate (boolean): Obfuscates the tracking data.
+If set to 1, the tracking js is obfuscated before it is sent to the browser. (uses javascript eval function)
+    - hideFromBots (boolean): If set to 1, the cookie plugin will not run when a bot/crawler/webdriver is detected.

 Script Blocking:
     - scriptBlocking (boolean): Blocks third-party scripts and iframes.
 Only unregistered scripts/iframes are not loaded if the user has not given consent.